Loading Guild Resources

 Property management activities

-In addition to attending or completing the training, agents, landlords and staff will need to show they have learned the content of the training.
+In addition to attending or completing the training, agents, landlords, and staff will need to demonstrate that they have learned its content.

 Licence Conditions and Code of Practice